AmingAndrei/violence.website/content/materials/blackstone.md

 [[index|...]]/[[materials]]/blackstone.md

-Blackstone is an anomalous, exotic material native to BLACKSPACE, recognized for its distinct black colouration with golden undertones and its near-total immunity to damage.
+Blackstone is an anomalous, exotic material native to BLACKSPACE.
 Its physical properties resemble polished marble, though its molecular structure and anomalous characteristics distinguish it from any known REALSPACE material.

 Composition